 Tariffs

-Does your company intend to import goods into the EU?
-This section helps you understand some of the tariffs, quotas and other duties that may apply.
+Is your company planning to import goods into the EU?
+This section will help you understand some of the tariffs, quotas and other duties that may apply.

 Product classification and BTI

-How to find the tariff for a specific imported product?
+How do I find the tariff for a particular imported product?

-• every product imported into the EU is classified under a tariff.
-The tariff code, also called product code, helps you understand which tariffs apply to your specific product.
-Accordingly, you first have to identify the tariff code of your product.
-You can find more information on product classification here.
+• Every product imported into the EU is classified in the tariff nomenclature.
+The product code helps you to understand which tariffs apply to your specific product.
+The first step is to identify the code of your product.
+You can find more about the product classification here.

-• once you have identified the relevant tariff code for your specific product, you can check the tariff rate in My Trade Assistant
+• Once you have identified the relevant code for your specific product, you can check the tariff rate in My Trade Assistant.

 Binding Tariff Information on the tariff classification of goods

-• the EU's Binding Tariff Information (BTI) system can identify the right tariff classification for the goods you intend to import.
-It will thus allow you to understand what customs duty applies to your good, and whether you need an import certificate.
-Having a BTI decision gives you legal certainty about this tariff classification.
+• The EU's Binding Tariff Information (BTI) system can identify the correct tariff classification for the goods you want to import.
+It will allow you to understand what tariff applies to your good and whether you need particular import documentation.
+A BTI decision gives you legal certainty about that tariff classification.

-• since 1st October 2019, all BTI-related processes are electronic and economic operators have to introduce all new applications electronically.
-See ‘’ for more information
+• Since 1 October 2019, all BTI-related processes are electronic and economic operators have to submit applications electronically.
+All BTI decisions already issued can be found here.

 Customs Valuation

-• customs valuation is the calculation of the economic value of goods declared for importation
+• Customs valuation is the calculation of the economic value of goods declared for import.

-• customs duties (and VAT) is calculated as a percentage of the goods’ value - once the value of the goods is determined, the customs tariff and the origin of the good can be factored in to calculate the total customs duty due for the product
+• Customs tariffs (and VAT) are calculated as a percentage of the value of the goods – once the value of the goods has been determined, the customs tariff and the origin of the goods can be taken into account to calculate the total customs duties on the product.

-More information on how customs value is calculated in the EU can be found here.
+For more information on how customs value is calculated in the EU, click here.

 Duty relief and suspension

-Common customs tariff duties apply to goods which are imported from third countries across the EU's external borders.
-In some special circumstances, such import duties may be relieved.
+Common Customs Tariff duties apply to goods which are imported from third countries across the EU's external borders.
+In some special circumstances, these import duties may be relieved.

 See all the cases where duty relief can be granted (Council Regulation 1186/2009).

-In some circumstances, import duties can also be temporarily suspended (totally or partially) for certain goods.
-This does not affect any anti-dumping duties which may also be in place.
+Import duties may also be temporarily suspended (totally or partially) for certain goods under certain circumstances.
+This is without prejudice to anti-dumping duties that may also apply.

-• goods imported under suspension arrangements are allowed to continue in free circulation on the EU market, just like all other legally imported goods
+• Goods imported under suspension arrangements can continue to circulate freely on the EU market in the same way as other legally imported goods.

-• suspensions are normally granted for raw materials, semi-finished goods or components not available within the EU - they are never granted for finished products
+• Suspensions are usually granted for raw materials, semi-finished goods or components not available in the EU – they are never granted for finished goods.

 More information